The future of mobility: Multimodal travel will be the new standard

 The bottom line is that the world of mobility is going to change dramatically due to the separation of services and physical objects, and the fact that they can be purchased flexibly, whether or not in combination with different levels of use.
 Here lies a major task for designers to develop concepts that fit the needs of users and that provide cost-effective constructions for the various platforms.
 The makers of the platforms will develop increasingly generic systems that can also connect the various solutions to each other more easily.

 Last December, a question from the Ministry of Infrastructure and Environment already hinted at this.
 Under the name Mobility as a Service, multiple parties were asked how to facilitate such services.
 I don’t believe that a large umbrella system is a solution, but I do think that different systems that work optimally with each other and with which you can develop highly targeted services across the different layers are.

 It is interesting to see what role cities will play in this.
 Will they only become the supplier of the physical space or will the data layer that arises from all transport movements also form part of it?

 The process starts now and will – if the different infrastructural and physical components start to move autonomously – change even more in the future.
 For example, parking will be separate from the destination and may very well disappear completely if pods are driving around continuously.
 Pods can also become more atomic: be much smaller.
 The pros that trains and buses now offer disappear when the pods are able to follow each other very closely.

-The most important questions that will then arise are who will develop the infrastructure, who will be responsible for the operation and under which conditions this will occur.
-Besides, for a long time to come, there will still be a mix of owned transportation, self-driving and assisted systems.
+The most important questions that will then arise are who will develop the infrastructure, who will be responsible for the operation, and under which conditions this will occur.
+Besides, for a long time to come, there will still be a mix of owned transportation, self-driving, and assist systems.